The Research-Backed Way to Reach Your Goals (Because That's the Best Feeling Ever)

 Are you going after that promotion just to be able to tell people you got it, or because you want the challenges that come along with the new title and are excited about them?
 Again, the latter will make you happier and help you overcome the inevitable obstacles you’ll face along the way.

 In both of the above examples, the plan you need to achieve the end goal is the exact same but the angle you’re looking at it from will determine whether or not you’re able to overcome adversity and persist until you’ve reached the finish line.
 And that, my friends, is the true differentiator between successful people who achieve what they set out to do, and those who don’t.

 Photo of runner courtesy of Noel Hendrickson/Getty Images.

-Graeme is the founder of Cultivated Culture, a resource dedicated to helping professionals pay themselves, not their “dues.”
-Graeme graduated from college with a biology degree and job in the medical field.
-12 months later he moved to New York with no connections and landed offers from Google, Microsoft, and Twitter along with a 200%+ raise.More from this Author
+Austin is the founder of Cultivated Culture, a resource dedicated to helping people pay themselves, not their “dues.”
+Austin graduated from college with a biology degree and job in the medical field.
+12 months later he moved to New York with no connections and landed offers from Google, Twitter, Uber, and more.More from this Author